The Ultimate Guide To Building Muscle

 I'm already a bit (or more) on the fat side, but I want to build muscle.
 Should I still be going into a caloric surplus and start to gain weight?

-Back To The 6 Requirements
+Go back up to The 6 Requirements

 The End